 4.20.
-For the cases where an enhanced level of radon concentration is intentionally applied for health purposes, the requirements on justification for medical exposure provided in Requirement 37 of GSR-Part 3 are applicable [2].
+For the cases where an enhanced level of radon concentration is intentionally applied for health purposes such as in a radon spa, the requirements on justification for medical exposure provided in Requirement 37 of GSR-Part 3 are applicable [2].
 In such cases, three steps of justification could be applied as follows:

 - (a) Level 1 justification: The government is responsible for assessing the justification and should determine whether the application of a radioactive source for certain practices is justified.
-For the assessment, the government takes into account health impacts2 and the potential benefits, including social and economic considerations. - (b) Level 2 justification: The regulatory body reviews the application for authorization of a practice, where the entity that plans to conduct the activity, provides justification for the practice and demonstrates why the application of radon is a preferred method compared to other methods that do not use ionizing radiation.
-Scientific evidence of proof of effectiveness for medical treatments (e.g. double blind test) needs to be provided in support of the application. - (c) Level 3 justification: The exposure of each individual patient is required to be justified based on the individual diagnosis and expected outcome or treatment.
+For the assessment, the government The takes into account of health impacts and the potential benefits, including social and economic considerations. - (b) Level 2 justification: The regulatory body reviews the application for authorization of a practice, where the entity that plans to conduct the activity, provides justification for the practice and demonstrates why the application of radon is a preferred method compared to other methods that do not use ionizing radiation.
+Scientific evidence of proof of effectiveness for medical treatments (e.g. double blind test) needs to be provided in support of the application. - (c) Level 3 justification: The exposure of each individual patient is required to be justified based on the individual diagnose and expected outcome or treatment.